skeddles/react-playground/src/Notes/Notes.md

 You need to choose carefully where to put state.
 It needs to be in the uppermost common parent of all the components that need it, or higher.
 If you can't find a good component to hold the state, it can sometimes make sense to create a new component just for the state.

-### DRY (Don't Repeat Yourself)

-When adding state, you should try to use the minimum amount possible, and avoid repeating anything, or storing any state that isn't absolutely necessary.

-Whenever possible, calculate values on the fly rather than storing them, as you want the simplest state possible.

 ## Syntax